bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

       - ``last_activity`` field is renamed to ``timestamp``

-    This is accompanied by a slight change in the table indexes too, so please read the manual about the :doc:`Session Database Driver
+    This is accompanied by a slight change in the table indexes too, so please read the manual about the `Session Database Driver
-    </libraries/session#database-driver>` for more information.
+    <../libraries/sessions.html#database-driver>`_ for more information.

     .. important:: Only MySQL and PostgreSQL are officially supported now.
 Other databases may still work, but due to lack of advisory